 The postmodern design revolt was, of course, a reflection of major social shifts, not least in architecture and fashion.
 In the 1980s, the political focus shifted from the 1970s collective society to an individual, market-liberal approach.
 The spirit of the time was that by focusing on oneself, one was rewarded.
 This involved creating one’s own aesthetics and exploring one’s individuality.
 The social contract was changing.
 Some young financial sparks started making fortunes on the stock market, and the champagne flowed freely.
 The yuppie culture had been born.
 The mobile phone was launched, revolutionizing communication, and became an important symbol of freedom.

 The new Swedish monthly interior magazine Sköna Hem disseminated ideals on interiors different from those of the 1970s.
 Architect Anika Reuterswärd’s (b.1936) innovative and aesthetic interiors and still-life settings gave us an in-depth sense of new aesthetics, which affected a whole generation’s relationship with the home environment and the objects around us.

-Through the 2019 exhibition “1980s” Möbeldesignmuseum (the Museum of Furniture Studies) wants to highlight the breakthrough of postmodernism and its impact on furniture design, both internationally and within the Nordic region.
-What permanent changes in our values concerning quality and in our perception of the balance between surface and content did the design debate of the 1980s lead to?
+Today one may ask what permanent changes in our values in relation to quality and our perception of the balance between surface and content did the design debate of the 1980s lead to?
 What impression did the Memphis group leave on Swedish furniture culture, and why and how did their choice of materials and design expression inspire today’s young designers?
-These were some of the questions that were reflected in the exhibition.